DongDongSunny/tron-docker-main/private_net/README.md

 Then check the Docker resource settings to ensure it has at least 3GB of memory per TRON node.

 **Notice:** The actual memory consumption for a FullNode depends heavily on your configurations and use case.
 Factors such as block generation frequency, transactions per second (TPS), and external API request QPS can significantly impact memory usage.
-To help you get started quickly, the memory consumption under the following guidance should remain below **3GB**.
-However, for a TRON Mainnet Super Representative (SR) FullNode capable of supporting **2000 TPS**, the maximum memory consumption can reach up to **12GB**.
+To help you get started quickly, the memory consumption under the following guidance is within **3GB**.
+However, for a TRON Mainnet Super Representative (SR) FullNode capable of supporting **2000 TPS**, the memory resource per FullNode container should set above **16GB**.

 ## Quick-Start using Docker